 Applying for a postgraduate is a big step for your future – so congratulations on making the decision.
-The application process is fairly straightforward, though it varies depending on whether you’re applying for a Taught Programme, a Research Degree Programme or a Flexible Learning Programme
+The application process is fairly straightforward, though it varies depending on whether you’re applying for a Taught Programme, a Research Degree Programme, a Flexible Learning Programme or an Apprenticeship Programme.

 Click the box below that fits you best to find out how to apply for your postgraduate course.

 You can download our Personal Statement guide here which includes top tips, where to begin, what to include and what to avoid.

 To make an application please follow instructions below:

 - Click here for Taught Programmes, choose the programme of your choice